EduardStroescu/NestJs-ScreenSynced-Backend-CookieAuth/README.md

 ## Description

-Recreated the old ScreenSynced backend which was build using ExpressJS and MongoDB and used JWT authentication.
+Recreated the old ScreenSynced backend which was built using ExpressJS and MongoDB and used JWT authentication.
 The new ScreenSynced backend is built using NestJS and Prisma and uses Docker Potgres for local development and testing, which also includes Pactum for E2E testing.
 Cloudinary is used for avatar uploads, the same as the old backend.
 Also included Github Actions for CI/CD.

 ## Installation